huwcarwyn/react-context-modals/README.md

 ### Setup

-To set up the library - all you need to do is wrap your app in the context provider, like so:
+To set up the library - import the modal CSS (or optionally roll your own), then wrap your app in the ModalProvider like so:

 ```
 import { ModalProvider } from 'react-context-modals'

+import 'react-context-modals/dist/main.css'

 export const App = () => {
     return (